robot-exploration/robot-exploration.github.io/_posts/2025-07-16-advising-philosophy.md

 clearly and give us a shared understanding of what you want to do.
 We can iterate on it together.

+If there are gaps you are having trouble filling in the proposal, we can also try to close them together.
+A lot of the proposal writing process is about critically thinking about the problem and how you want to approach it, to force you to face what is currently unclear and to structure your thoughts.

 ## What is a good problem?

 There’s no single formula for what makes a good research problem - but there are